Rupom-Bhattacherjee/lorem_ipsum_mini_project_2/README.md

 #### Modeling
 Following are the predictive models used to identify if the client will subscribe (yes/no) a term deposit (variable y).
+In addition we find the optimum probability threshold which provides the maximum F1 score.
 The confusion matrix in test set for each models are also shown below.
 Detailed code for the modeling can be found in this PySpark [Notebook](https://github.com/Rupom-Bhattacherjee/lorem_ipsum_mini_project_2/blob/main/code/logreg.ipynb)

 - Logistic Regression
 <p align="center">